m-martin-j/physiotherapy-practice-web/README.md

 ## Pages
 * The `role` attribute is currently only used for page `services`.
 It enables identifying a page to be included as parent page in breadcrumbs.
+* head meta description: If frontmatter attribute `description` is set on individual markdown page files, the default value in [_config.yml](_config.yml) is overwritten.

 ### Home Page
 * Intro image